v-bonilla/avalanche-effect-des-cbc-mac/README.md

-Práctica efecto avalancha sobre el algoritmo DES CBC MAC para SEGTI en ETSIInf UPM.
+# Project for "Security in Information Technologies" at ETSIInf - UPM

+It consists in apply avalanche effect to DES CBC MAC algorithm.

-Autor: Víctor Bonilla
+Author: Víctor Bonilla